joaovictorino/microservices-election/README.md

 ### Architecture
 ![alt architecture](.documentation/microsservicos_local.jpg "Architecture")

-First of all, run MongoDB and SQL Server inside docker-compose with the following:
+First of all, run MongoDB and SQL Server inside docker-compose with the following command:

 ````sh
 docker-compose up